mevalle/Quaternion-valued-Recurrent-Projection-Neural-Networks/README.md

 This repository contain the Julia source-codes of QRPNNs on unit quaternions, as described in the paper "Quaternion-Valued Recurrent Projection NeuralNetworks on Unit Quaternions" by Marcos Eduardo Valle and Rodolfo Lobo.
 The Jupyter-notebook of the computational experimens are also available in this repository.

+First of all, call the QRPNN module using: include("QRPNN.jl")

+Define a real-valued excitation function f.
+Examples of excitation functions are provided in the QRPNN.jl including:
+  QRPNN.identity, QRPNN.exponential, QRPNN.potential, and QRPNN.high_order

+Given a quaternion-valued matrix U=[u1,...,up] of size NxP whose columns correspond to the fundamental memories, train the QRPNN using the command:
+  V = QRPNN.train(f,f_params,U)
+where f_params are the parameters of f.

+Given an input quaternion-valued vector x of length N, the output is given by y = QRPNN.main(f,f_parameters, U, V, x, it_max) where it_max (default is it_max = 1000) denote the maximum number of iterations.

+Remark: Quaternion-valued Recurrent Correlation Neural Network (see https://doi.org/10.1109/IJCNN.2018.8489714) is obtained by considering V = U (without training).